Richardshm/Interface_fuzzy_controller_RPi/README.md

 # Digital HMI scale with rfid tagging and sending data to thikspeak server.

-It consists of a nodemcu microcontroller, which takes weight measurements taking into account rfid tags to add a certain quantity of a material to the inventory, the nodmcu control uses an HMI interface and also the data taken is stored in a thinkspeak server (https://thingspeak.com/channels/1546302).
+Consists of a RPi running a fuzzy controller to regulate two processes one thermal and one pneumatic, both processes are controlled by pwm to their respective actuators, also an HMI interface is used to enter and vary the controller parameters, graphs in real time the variables and the data are saved in csv to be plotted and analyzed.

-### Pre-requisitos 📋
+## Pre-requisitos 📋

-1.Nodemcu V3 (1).
+1.Raspberry Pi 3B.
 ```
-Any microcontroller can be used, only the pin layout must be taken into account.
+Any microcontroller that uses Python can be used, and the pin layout must be taken into account.
 ```

+## Thermal controller

+1.RTD PT100 (1).

+2.Thermal resistance (1).

+3.RTD to digital circuit (1).

+4.AC-DC pwm convert circuit (1).

+## Pneumatic controller

+1.MBS3000 (1).

-2.Load cell (1).
+2.Compressor (1).

-3.HX711 Load Cell Transmitter Module(1).

-4.RFID Reader module RC522(1).

-5.RFID tags (3).
+3.I-V with ADC circuit (1).

+4.Pwm-DC convert circuit (1).

 ### Installation 🔧

-Save the .ino file on the nodemcu, you can see how to configure the nodemcu with the iddle of arduino here (https://github.com/esp8266/Arduino).
+Clone or save the files on your deskopt, you can take a more detailed look at the operation of the system, its circuits and connections in the following article (https://publicaciones.eafit.edu.co/index.php/ingciencia/article/view/6555).

 ## Built with 🛠️